 “As you have the clavier part, he (Marchand) played it from the score and (Michael) Haydn turned over the pages for him and at the same time had the pleasure of seeing with what art it is composed, how delightfully the parts are interwoven and what a difficult concerto it is… We rehearsed it in the morning and had to practise the rondo three times before the orchestra could manage it, for Marchand took it rather quickly.”

 A rather later performance of The D minor Concerto is recorded by Thomas Attwood in a letter to an unnamed correspondent, probably dating from 1828-1830 (Eisen).
 According to Attwood’s recollection of events occurring some forty years previously, Mozart “was very kind to all of Talent who came to Vienna and generally played at their Benefit Concerts with the Pianofortes … The last time I heard him, He play’d his concerto in D minor & ‘Non temere’ (…) at Storace’s Benefit (concert).”
-This was probably Nancy Storace’s farewell concert at the Karntnerthortheater on 23 February 1787 (Erich Deutsch).”
+This was probably Nancy Storace’s farewell concert at the Karntnerthortheater on 23 February 1787 (Otto Erich Deutsch).”

 The autograph of The D minor Piano Concerto (on 12-stave ‘Querformat’ paper) is in the collection of the Gesellschaft der Musikfreunde, Vienna .
 It bears, on the first music-page, the legend ‘Concerto Di Amadeo Wolfgango Mozart’.
 Previously, it was owned by Mozart’s colleague, the Abbé Maximilian von Stadler (1748-1833).
 After Mozart’s death, Stadler, at Constanze’s request, began to put the remaining autograph manuscripts in order, completing a few fragmentary compositions, and cataloguing others.
 The first edition was published by André (Mozart, 1796), that is, three years before he purchased from Constanze a large quantity of autographs upon which his early editions of Mozart’s works were based (the exemplar for this print is not known).
 The autograph of The D minor Concerto was not among those autographs purchased by André in November 1799.
 Possibly it had already been given to Stadler by this time.
 A set of playing parts survives at St Peter’s, Salzburg, in which detailed instructions for ‘ripieno’ performance appear in the violin parts.
 Although no cadenzas to this work by Mozart are known, Beethoven composed examples for the first movement and finale.
 Beethoven performed the work at a benefit concert for Mozart’s widow (also attended by Count Zinzendorf) in the Karntnerthortheater, Vienna, on 31 March 1795.

-(Excerpts from Robert W. Gutman – Mozart: A Cultural Biography, John Irving: Mozart’s Piano Concertos, David Grayson: Mozart’s Piano Concertos nos.
+(The above text is made of excerpts from Robert W. Gutman – Mozart: A Cultural Biography, John Irving: Mozart’s Piano Concertos, David Grayson: Mozart’s Piano Concertos nos.
 20 and 21)

 On the site where Mozart premiered some of his most beautiful piano concertos, the Mehlgrube has turned into Hotel Ambassador.
 A timeline of this change can be seen on the History page of the Ambassador Hotel.